FoundationDB/fdb-kubernetes-operator/docs/manual/debugging.md

 _NOTE_: This feature requires the [unified image](./customization.md#unified-vs-split-images).
 _WARNING_: By design this feature can be disruptive as the `fdbserver` process will be directly shutdown by the `fdb-kubernetes-monitor` to keep the state of the Pod.
+_WARNING_: Since this mechanism is not set by the operator itself but with an annotation, that annotation will not be present if the Pod gets deleted.
+In the case that the Pod is not marked to be removed and not yet fully excluded, the operator will recreate the Pod.
+Otherwise all resources will be removed.

 There might be cases where it is useful to isolate a specific Pod or a set of Pods from the cluster, e.g. in cases where a user wants to debug data corruption or networking issues without affecting the actual cluster.
 In those cases a user can set the Pod annotation `foundationdb.org/isolate-process-group` to `true`.